serhatkurtt/Vector-Database-Milvus/README.md

   ![](images/embedding.png?raw=true "Text Embeddings")

 # Milvus
 The Milvus vector database is designed to store and manage high dimensional vector embeddings.
-It is utilized to enhance the efficiency of the similarity search.
-It is installed using Docker Compose.Pymilvus library is used to use Milvus database with Python.
+It is utilized to accelerate the similarity search.
+Milvus is installed using Docker Compose.
+Pymilvus library of python is used for handling Milvus server.